EMB31/ALXUdacity-Wrangle-and-Analyze-Data/README.md

 ```

 ```
-#This is to check if there are any negative or unuasual values
+#This is to check if there are any negative or unusual values
 df_twitter_arch.describe()
 ```
 ![image](https://user-images.githubusercontent.com/113180085/201716104-a9532f1c-2c92-46b8-9afe-df43cf7f791a.png)